28 January 2018

 German postcard by Ross-Verlag, no. A 2235/1, 1939-1940.
 Photo: Bavaria Filmkunst.
 Gusti Huber in Marguerite: 3/Marguerite Divided by Three (Theo Lingen, 1939).

-Land of Love
+Land of love

+Auguste ‘Gusti’ Huber was born in Wiener Neustadt, Austria in 1914.
+She studied at the Academy for Music and Representative Art in Vienna.
 During her studies, she began her acting career in 1929 at the Deutsches Volkstheater.
-She joined the Schauspielhaus in Zurich, where she played more than 180 roles in a five-year period.
+She joined the Schauspielhaus in Zurich, where she played more than 180 roles in five years.

 In 1935, she had her first film role in the Austrian drama Tanzmusik/Dance Music (Johann Alexander Hübler-Kahla, 1935), starring Liane Haid.
 Her debut was followed by the German drama Savoy-Hotel 217 (Gustav Ucicky, 1936) with Hans Albers and Brigitte Horney.
+One year later she achieved her career breakthrough in the film adaptation of Unentschuldigte Stunde/The Unexcused Hour (E.W.
+Emo, 1937) as the daughter of Hans Moser and Dagny Servaes.

 That year she also appeared opposite Albert Matterstock in the romance Land der Liebe/Land of Love (Reinhold Schünzel, 1937).
 Although Schünzel was Jewish he had been allowed to continue directing films in Germany after the Nazi takeover.
 However, this film faced objections from the censors and from Joseph Goebbels.
 It was briefly shown and then disappeared from cinemas.
-It was Schünzel's final German film as director, and he went into exile shortly afterward.
+It was Schünzel's final German film as director, and he went into exile shortly afterwards.

-Among Huber’s better-known films were also Kleiner Mann - ganz gross!/Little man - very big!
-(Robert A. Stemmle, 1938) with Viktor de Kowa, the comedy Marguerite : 3 (Theo Lingen, 1939), and Herz - modern möbliert/Heart - modernly furnished (Theo Lingen, 1940).
+Among Huber’s better-known films were also Kleiner Mann - ganz gross!/Little Man - Very Big!
+(Robert A. Stemmle, 1938) with Viktor de Kowa, the comedy Marguerite : 3 (Theo Lingen, 1939), and Herz - modern möbliert/Heart - Modernly Furnished (Theo Lingen, 1940).

 During the war, she starred in a few films including Jenny und der Herr im Frack/Jenny as Detective (Paul Martin, 1941) with Johannes Heesters, and Gabriele Dambrone (Hans Steinhoff, 1943) with Siegfried Breuer.
 During this period she worked mostly at the famous Burgtheater in Vienna.